-- Baccalaureate degree with a major in nursing from an N.L.N.A.C., A.C.E.N., or C.C.N.E. accredited program; - For recent BSN graduates, acceptance will be granted post NCLEX passing by August 15th of the year admitted to the program; proof of one year full-time employment is required prior to the start of practicum courses (year2); - For students applying to the adult-gerontology acute care program, 1 year of professional nursing experience in an acute care setting is required at the time of application; - Please note that there is a 3 and 4 year curriculum plan as well as a direct BSN-DNP for the nurse practitioner programs (see below). - Cumulative GPA of 3.0 or above (3.2 or above for Adult Gerontology Acute Care Nurse Practitioner), plus a "B" average in all nursing courses; - · Statement of professional goals; - Registered professional nurse licensure in U.S. state of practice and in New Jersey if clinical performed in New Jersey; - Letters of reference(one professional, one academic)(2 professional letters may be used if applicant is out of school over 5 years); - TOEFL scores (minimum scores of 22 in reading, 22 in listening, 26 in speaking, and 24 in writing) and WES reports for all nurses educated outside of the United States and/or educated in a language other than English; - · A \$75 application fee; and - Selected students will be invited for a personal interview.
+- Baccalaureate degree with a major in nursing from an N.L.N.A.C., A.C.E.N., or C.C.N.E. accredited program; - For recent BSN graduates, acceptance will be granted post NCLEX passing by August 15th of the year admitted to the program; proof of one year full-time employment is required prior to the start of practicum courses (year2). - For students applying to the adult-gerontology acute care program, 1 year of professional nursing experience in an acute care setting is required at the time of application. - Please note that there is a 3 and 4 year curriculum plan. - Cumulative GPA of 3.0 or above (3.2 or above for Adult Gerontology Acute Care Nurse Practitioner), plus a "B" average in all nursing courses; - · Statement of professional goals; - Registered professional nurse licensure in U.S. state of practice and in New Jersey if clinical performed in New Jersey; - Letters of reference(one professional, one academic)(2 professional letters may be used if applicant is out of school over 5 years); - TOEFL scores (minimum scores of 22 in reading, 22 in listening, 26 in speaking, and 24 in writing) and WES reports for all nurses educated outside of the United States and/or educated in a language other than English; - A \$75 application fee; and - · Selected students will be invited for a personal interview.